-Smaller reporting companies such as us are not required to provide the information required by this Item.
+As a smaller reporting company, we are not required to provide the information required by this Item.

 Item 8.
 Financial Statements and Supplementary Data.

 See the financial statements included at the end of this report beginning on page F-1.